 So let’s get started!
 What are your options for non-toxic air fresheners?

-Non-Toxic Air Fresheners To MAKE/DIY
+Non-Toxic Air Fresheners You Can Make

 These homemade options are fairly simple and easy to put together.
 They use ingredients that you most likely already have on hand (or can easily find), and the best part?
 They don’t cost much.